yeojz/otplib/apps/docs/guide/getting-started.md

 result.epoch; // Period-start Unix timestamp in seconds
 ```

 This is useful for [replay protection](./advanced-usage#replay-protection-totp) without separate utility calls.
-See [Detailed Generate Results](./advanced-usage#detailed-generate-results) for more.
+See [Full Generate Results](./advanced-usage#full-generate-results) for more.

 ### HOTP Options